nohcho/TypeScript-App/README.md

 This is my first time I use TypeScript in practice, unfortunately I haven't managed to complete all tasks yet such as "Services", "Helpers"

 You can add, update and delete ToDo for the selected user.
+Props are not used in the project at all.
 You can see the list of tasks that belong to the selected user and change theme there.